ApiLogicServer/Docs/docs/Sample-Basic-Demo.md

 **3. Test: Start the Server, and use the Admin App to add an Order and Item**

-Observe the rules firing in the console log, as shown in the next screen shot.
+Observe the rules firing in the console log, as shown in the next screenshot.

 Logic provides significant improvements over procedural logic, as described below.